Shir0kamii/cleaner/README.rst

 will type will take effect on this file.
 Next, another filename will be prompted and each file of the directory will be submited to you this way.

+Directories end with a '/' character on the prompt.

 To exit the shell, you can either type `quit`, `Ctrl-D` or `Ctrl-C`.

+Use `enter` on a directory to list its tree.
+The directory will be printed again after the traversal.

 Use `rm` on a filename to remove an entry.
 If it's used on a directory, it will recursively remove all its tree.